pallavikhadse/Linux-OverTheWire-puzzles/README.md

 ## 📂 Directory Structure & Write-ups

 All write-ups are stored as individual PDFs.
-You can find them structured as follows:
+There description is as follows:

 | Levels | Description / Focus Area
 | --- | --- |